passerby233/Collection-of-Visual-Storytelling-StoryNLP/README.md

 ### [Dataset Website ←](http://visionandlanguage.net/VIST/)
 Google Drive archived (313GB in total).
 If you have no access to google drive, maybe you should contact authors engaging in this task in your area for help.

+#### Useful Tool:
+To evaluate the generated story, metrics like BLEU, CIDEr, METEOR, ROUGE are most common used.

+Evaluation Metrics Implementation: [vist eval](https://github.com/lichengunc/vist_eval).It works with [vist api](https://github.com/lichengunc/vist_api)

+The task also needs human evaluation, usually in prespective of "Relevance", "Expressiveness" and "Concreteness", taking AREL(No Metrics Are Perfect, ACL 18) as a referebce.

+- Please feel free to pull requests or open an issue to add papers.

 ----

 ### 2020